 Preoperative Teamwork

-The variable representing a lack of preoperative teamwork included seven items (Appendix 1), expressing the level of team collaboration when performing a surgical safety checklist during sign-in and time-out phases before the beginning of the surgery.
+The variable representing a lack of preoperative teamwork included seven items (Appendix 1), expressing the level of team collaboration when performing a surgical safety checklist during sign-in and time-out phases before the beginning of a surgery.
 A lack of teamwork was defined as the number of items in which the team did not work together.
 We ranked the variable from 0 to 7 (where 0 represents the most teamwork and 7 represents the least).

 Intraoperative Teamwork